nannkat/nannkat/README.md

 ## Hi there, I'm Nanna (She/Her) 💃 💻

-👩‍💻 Software Engineer with experties in AI Engineering and Data Analytics.
+👩‍💻 Software Engineer with expertise in AI Engineering and Data Analytics.

 🏡 I'm based in Houston, TX.
 Originally from Iceland 🥶